uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/fitts-law.md

 In fact, the units of measurement for Fitts' ID is bits.

 By the way, there are a few very slightly different versions of the formula for Fitts' law, but the one we've used here is one of the more popular ones.
 {panel end}

+{panel type="curiosity"}

+# Is there a mistake in your guide?

+There are two things that you'll find different versions of when you're looking for information about Fitts' law: how to spell it, and the exact form of the formula.

+The name of the person who first came up with the law is Paul Fitts, so the apostrophe should come after the s (Fitts' law).
+Some people like to put in an extra s, so it comes out as Fitts's law.
+But sometimes you'll see "Fitt's" law.
+That's a mistake; his name wasn't Paul Fitt.

+With the formula, you may come across variants that have lightly different forms after the logarithm.
+Fitts himself used this form:

+\[
+  ID = \log_{2} (2D/W)
+  \]

+The exact form that is most relevant can depend a little on the situation, but for the broad needs of designing interfaces, the different formulas give similar enough results that it doesn't matter.
+In fact, most of the value of the formula is knowing that closer and bigger is faster, but if something has to be smaller or further away, it might not slow things down as much as you expect.

+{panel end}

 You can estimate how long pointing will take by using the data from the experiment above (or run it again using this interactive[[link to interactive slug="fitts-law"]]).